gpaggi/do-test/README.md

 * Protected with basic auth
 * Returns the POST'd JSON with an added top-level field 'echoed: true'
 * If the field is already set to true it returns HTTP 400
-* If the JSON is not valid and cannot be unmarshalled it it returns HTTP 400
+* If the JSON is not valid and cannot be unmarshalled it returns HTTP 400

 Sample responses:
 ```